-This 2.7 mile, one way, hike is over varied terrain which at times is quite steep.
-From the trailhead you will descend slightly to a brook crossing before you start an easy hike over a wide trail to a second brook crossing over a wood log bridge.
-On the opposite side of the bridge the trail will begin a slow ascent and slowly get steeper as it comes to the location of the old fire observers cabin on the right – rubble is all that remains.
+Ampersand is one of the most popular hikes in the Region and is designated as one of the Saranac Lake 6er’s.
+From the trailhead you will descend slightly to a brook crossing before you start an easy hike over a heavy traveled trail to a second brook crossing.
+Soon the trail will begin a slow ascent and get steeper as it comes to the location of the old fire observer’s cabin on the right – rubble is all that remains.

-Family with Young Kids: 3.0 hours to summit
+Family with Young Kids: 5 to 6 hours

-Out of Shape Hiker: 2.5 hours to summit
+Out of Shape Hiker: 4 to 5 hours